 With restrictions beginning to ease, Mohtadi says we can prevent the predictable epidemic of musculoskeletal injury.
 “We need to return to our sports and activities gradually and prescriptively.
 Start out with less intensity and volume.
 Only change one of these factors at a time.
 Give yourself the opportunity to recover before moving ahead.
 For seniors, consider some form of cardiovascular exercise such as walking, some form of strengthening exercise, maintain flexibility and work on balance and control.”

 One final prediction: “As competitive sport returns to our lives, the individuals and teams that avoid injury will be most likely to win.”

-Dr. Nick Mohtadi, MD, is an orthopaedic surgeon, adjunct professor in the Faculty of Kinesiology, clinical professor in the Department of Surgery, Cumming School of Medicine, member of the McCaig Institute for Bone and Joint Health, and Sport Injury Prevention and Research Centre (SIPRC), and Medical Director Sport Medicine Centre at the University of Calgary and Lifetime Member Award recipient from the Canadian Academy of Sport and Exercise Medicine (CASEM).
+Nick Mohtadi is an orthopedic surgeon, adjunct professor in the Faculty of Kinesiology, clinical professor in the Department of Surgery, Cumming School of Medicine, member of the McCaig Institute for Bone and Joint Health, and Sport Injury Prevention and Research Centre (SIPRC), and medical director Sport Medicine Centre at the University of Calgary and Lifetime Member Award recipient from the Canadian Academy of Sport and Exercise Medicine (CASEM).

 For the most up-to-date information about the University of Calgary's response to the spread of COVID-19, visit the UCalgary COVID-19 Response website.